 Hope is the new face of the Natural History Museum

 Since the news was released of dippy’s departure over 2 years ago, the museum has been met with a lot of hostility from the general public.
 In a lot of ways I am very sympathetic with the outrage shown by people over this decision.
 I, like so many others, have grown up with dippy as the mascot of Natural History.
-From a young age he was a symbol of the wonder held within the halls of the museum and as I walked through those doors numerous times over the years there was always a pleasant feeling of nostalgia, almost like greeting an old friend.
-Despite this however, I am probably one of a few people who is actually welcoming of the change, even excited by it.
+He was a symbol of the wonder held within the halls of the museum, and as I walked through those doors numerous times over the years there was always a pleasant feeling of nostalgia, almost like greeting an old friend.
+Despite this, I welcome the change and am excited by it.

-Looking up at Dippy when I saw him towards the end of last year, knowing that this would be the last time I saw him in this prime spot, I thought about the original remains from which the cast had been made.
+Looking up at Dippy towards the end of last year, knowing that this would be the last time I saw him in this prime spot, I thought about the original remains from which the cast had been made.
 What had Dippy been like when he was alive?
-I wondered.
 What would it have been like to stand in its presence gazing up at this mighty beast?
-I wondered.
 But sadly I will never know, because dippy and all of those like him are long gone.
 Nothing left of them but the traces of bone to be shown to tourists in museums like this across the world.